 People are living in the most appalling conditions in the Calais “Jungle”.
 The population is a mix of refugees, those seeking asylum, and economic migrants.Typically, they have travelled from the Middle East and East Africa, fleeing war, persecution, torture or threats of death.

 Originally, the Jungle community almost entirely comprised young men, who were attempting to enter the UK illegally, by stowing away on trains, lorries or ferries.
 This is no longer the case.
 There are now hundreds and hundreds of women and children in the Jungle.
-In a census conducted in April 2016, it was established that the population of the Jungle was nearly 5,000, comprising 4,432 adults and 514 children, 294 of whom are unaccompanied.
+A census conducted in April 2016 established that the population of the Jungle was nearly 5,000, comprising 4,432 adults and 514 children, 294 of whom are unaccompanied.
 The youngest unaccompanied child was just 8 years old.
 There are 1,400 adults in converted shipping containers, 170 women and children in the Jules Ferry centre and 3,376 inhabitants in the main camp area living in shelters, caravans and tents.

-As borders across Europe are being closed, refugee families are finding themselves in a bottleneck, with no way out.
+As borders across Europe are closing, refugee families find themselves in a bottleneck, with no way out.
 They arrive in Calais and find themselves faced with razor wire, rubber bullets and tear gas.
 By this time they have often exhausted all their resources, energy and hope.
 They have spent all their money paying traffickers, most of their possessions have been lost or stolen and many have seen family members die during the horrific journey.
 They have hit a dead end and have nowhere else to go.